 When I use a 360 flasher, I generally like to go to lures, whether it be a spinner, Brad Super Bait, or even a SpinFish.
 I will shorten my leader from the 360 flashers to the lure to around 24 inches.

-Fishing a big outgoing tide generally is not a good idea.
+Fishing on a big outgoing tide is generally not a good idea.
 The water will get rough and usually, there will be lots of weeds and other debris during a strong ebb tide.
 Fishing a small outgoing tide is OK.
 Learn to read your tide tables.

 If you are new to fishing in this area, you might think about hiring an experienced Buoy 10 fishing guide like Marvin’s Guide Service for your first trip out, just to be safe and understand the tides and all the different riggings.